Spring Street station (IND Eighth Avenue Line)

 The Spring Street station is a local station on the IND Eighth Avenue Line of the New York City Subway.
-Located at Spring Street and Sixth Avenue (Avenue of the Americas) in the Hudson Square and SoHo neighborhoods of lower Manhattan, it is served by the C and E trains, the former of which is replaced by the A train during late nights.
+Located at Spring Street and Sixth Avenue (Avenue of the Americas) in the Hudson Square and SoHo neighborhoods of lower Manhattan, it is served by the E train at all times, the C train at all times except late nights, and the A train during late nights.

 History

 Construction and opening

 New York City mayor John Francis Hylan's original plans for the Independent Subway System (IND), proposed in 1922, included building over 100 mi of new lines and taking over nearly 100 mi of existing lines.
 The lines were designed to compete with the existing underground, surface, and elevated lines operated by the Interborough Rapid Transit Company (IRT) and Brooklyn–Manhattan Transit Corporation (BMT).
 On December 9, 1924, the New York City Board of Transportation (BOT) gave preliminary approval for the construction of the IND Eighth Avenue Line.
 This line consisted of a corridor connecting Inwood, Manhattan, to Downtown Brooklyn, running largely under Eighth Avenue but also paralleling Greenwich Avenue and Sixth Avenue in Lower Manhattan.
 The BOT announced a list of stations on the new line in February 1928, with a local station at Spring Street and Sixth Avenue.

 Most of the Eighth Avenue Line was dug using a cheap cut-and-cover method.
 The Spring Street station was to be one of three Eighth Avenue Line stations underneath Sixth Avenue in Lower Manhattan; the other two stations were to be at Canal Street and West Fourth Street.
 As part of the construction of the Eighth Avenue Line in Lower Manhattan, Sixth Avenue was extended south to Church Street starting in 1926.
 This required the demolition of dozens of buildings along the route.
 By August 1930, the BOT reported that the Eighth Avenue Line was nearly completed, except for the stations between Chambers Street–Hudson Terminal and West Fourth Street (including the Spring Street station), which were only 21 percent completed.
 The entire line was completed by September 1931, except for the installation of turnstiles.

 A preview event for the new subway was hosted on September 8, 1932, two days before the official opening.
 The Spring Street station opened on September 10, 1932, as part of the city-operated IND's initial segment, the Eighth Avenue Line between Chambers Street and 207th Street.
 When the station opened in 1932, it was served by local AA trains.
 When the IND Concourse Line opened on July 1, 1933, all locals became CC trains to the Concourse Line.
 The E began using the local tracks on August 19, 1933, when the IND Queens Boulevard Line opened.